 - Look up the nearby university and college websites.

-- If you've narrowed your choices to specific neighborhoods, search on "name of the neighborhood" plus "neighborhood association."
+- If you've narrowed your choices to specific neighborhoods, search "name of the neighborhood" plus "neighborhood association."

 - Go to the local police department's website to check crime stats.

 Talk to Real Estate Agents

 - First, find a real estate agent.
-You will be better protected if you hire an inexperienced agent who has worked with relocating buyers.
+You will be better protected if you hire an experienced agent who has worked with relocating buyers.

 - Interview several real estate agents.
 Some agents might claim to be neighborhood experts, but have no knowledge about the part of town where you want to move.